The Death Carts Roll

 The arrival of the plague in 542 CE could not have come at a more crucial moment for the Byzantine Empire.
 Under Justinian I (527-565 CE), Byzantium had embarked on an ambitious program of reconquest and renewal.
 His brilliant general Belisarius had recently reconquered North Africa from the Vandals (533-534 CE) and was in the process of retaking Italy from the Ostrogoths.

 Justinian's other great projects were equally impressive.
-The codification of Roman law in the Corpus Juris Civilis (528-534 CE) would influence legal systems for centuries to come.
-The construction of Hagia Sophia (532-537 CE) stood as the greatest architectural achievement of the age.
+The codification of Roman law in the Corpus Juris Civilis (528-534 CE) would influence legal systems for centuries to come, and the construction of Hagia Sophia (532-537 CE) stood as the greatest architectural achievement of the age.
 Trade networks stretched from Britain to China, bringing silk, spices, and unprecedented wealth to Constantinople.

 The empire's population had reached nearly 30 million people, with Constantinople itself housing around 500,000 residents.
-This urban concentration and extensive trade network, however, created perfect conditions for the spread of disease.
+That urban concentration and extensive trade network created perfect conditions for disease.
 The plague likely originated in Central Asia, traveling along the Silk Road and maritime routes through infected rats and fleas carrying Yersinia pestis bacteria.

-The Byzantine world of 542 was also one of religious and philosophical sophistication, where Greek medical knowledge merged with Christian theology.
-Yet this accumulated wisdom would prove inadequate against the greatest pandemic since the Antonine Plague of the 2nd century CE.
+The Byzantine world of 542 was one of genuine religious and philosophical sophistication, where Greek medical knowledge merged with Christian theology.
+Yet all that accumulated wisdom proved inadequate against the greatest pandemic since the Antonine Plague of the 2nd century CE.

 The Plague's Progress: Multiple Perspectives